prog4biol/pfb2019/problemsets/Unix_01_problemset.md

 6. Use `wget` to copy <https://raw.githubusercontent.com/prog4biol/pfb2019/master/files/sequences.nt.fa> from the web into your problemsets directory.
 If `wget` is not available on your system, use `curl -O` as an alternative.

-7. Without using a text editor use unix command to find these qualities for the file `sequences.nt.fa`.
+7. Without using a text editor use unix commands to find these qualities for the file `sequences.nt.fa`.
   This file can be found here <https://raw.githubusercontent.com/prog4biol/pfb2019/master/files/sequences.nt.fa>
       - How many lines does this file contain?
       - How many characters?
 (Hint: check out the options of wc)